 Use the CMA matching option provided by the IIM wizard to synthesize phase-controlled matching networks.
 The insertion point for the matching network must be selected before launching the IIM wizard.
-The CMA options provided are shown in Figure 41.
+The phase-controlled matching (PCMA) options provided are shown in Figure 41.